jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     raises_exception_error = None

-  which I add to the running list of exceptions encountered
+  which I add to the list of exceptions encountered

   .. code-block:: python